 Psychology provides opportunities for students to engage with concepts that explain behaviours and underlying cognitions.
-In Unit 1.
-Students examine individual development in the form of the role of the brain, cognitive development, human consciousness and sleep. investigate the concept of intelligence, the process of diagnosis and how to classify psychological disorder and determine an effective treatment, and lastly, the contribution of emotion and motivation on the individual behaviour.
-They examine individual thinking and how it is determined by the brain, including perception, memory, and learning.
-They consider the influence of others by examining theories of social psychology, interpersonal processes, attitudes and cross-cultural psychology.
+In Unit 1, Students examine individual development in the form of the role of the brain, cognitive development, human consciousness and sleep. investigate the concept of intelligence, the process of diagnosis and how to classify disorder and determine psychological effective treatment, and lastly, the contribution of emotion and motivation on the individual behaviour.
+They examine individual thinking and how it is determined by the brain, including perception, memory, and learning. consider the influence of others by examining theories of social psychology, interpersonal attitudes and processes, cross-cultural psychology.